Parasocial interaction: Commercial influences

-PSI with other users
+Influencers

 Certain social media users, called influencers, are active creators of online content, such as personal experiences, ideas, or reviews for targeted audiences.
 Influencers can become experts, similar to celebrities to some extent, and their posts may influence products and brands and affect potential customers, i.e. their followers.
 The users in a social commerce platform "meet" with other users and influencers through the images, videos, and feedbacks that they share on the social media.
 By the time, after multiples times of "meetings", the imaginary intimacy is improved, and the users will deliberately maintain the online friendship, which is a parasocial interaction.
 Influencers on the social media platforms often comment on the products they have tested, and promote them online to other users by providing their feelings and personal experiences along with images and videos.

 Some brands have their Instagram influencer marketing strategies to increase followers' buying intention and trustworthiness perception.
 Under the parasocial relationship, users intend to rely on the images or comments that influencers had on the products, which will influence consumers' final decisions.
 Thus, many social commerce merchants utilize this psychological implication, and propagate beautiful images and positive comments on products to provide users a more intuitive shopping experience.

 For instance, the popularity of vlogs creates a social space where strangers can share feelings and build intimate relationship.
 Followers of influencers would make a comparison of the tastes between themselves and the celebrities or influencers they watch, so that PSI has generated among them.
 Many merchants pay vloggers for recommending and persuading their subscribers to purchase the products.
 Vlogs provide vivid visual experience for viewers, and the audience could perceive the closeness with the vloggers that build a virtual relationship like face to face via this medium.
 The audience may be influenced by those vlogs and vloggers to make their purchasing decisions.